yene/steam-overlap/README.md

 * add filter for singleplayer, free games
 * if friend is just one word try the profile param
 * load friends only when first url changes
+* add a filter to friends list
+* add spinner for ajax
+* app breaks when adding private profile, like 76561197974899907
+* are private profiles visible if you login through steam oauth?
+* when profile is private show warning

 # test
 http://steamcommunity.com/profiles/76561197964515697?xml=1 => http://steamcommunity.com/id/yene/?xml=1&l=english